I Want To...

 Several musical groups at Peabody Institute volunteer to provide live, interactive music to community organizations, hospices and schools.

-- Creative Access provides musical performances at Johns Hopkins.
+- Creative Access and Musicians On Call provide musical performances at Johns Hopkins.
 Learn more.

 - Musicare provides musical performances at Kennedy Krieger Institute, Mercy Medical Center, Union Memorial Hospital, Future Care/Good Samaritan Nursing Home and the Keswick Multicare Center.
 Learn more.

 Center for Music and Medicine in the News